Skip to main content

 Commercial Animal Establishment Permit

-A Commercial Animal Establishment Permit is required for any pet shop, nonmunicipal animal shelter/sanctuary, auction, riding school or stable, zoological park, circus, or animal exhibition that exists within the Bloomington city limits.
-An application must be submitted to the Animal Care and Control Department.
-Once a Commercial Animal Establishment Permit Application (DOC 57.50 KB) is received, an Animal Control Officer will be in contact with the applicant to set up a time for an inspection.
+A Commercial Animal Establishment Permit is required for any pet shop, non-municipal animal shelter or sanctuary, auction, riding school or stable, zoological park, circus, or animal exhibition operating within the Bloomington city limits.

 Commercial Kennel Permit